Inverse problem of correlation functions in holography: Discussion

 The requirement that bulk field satisfies the Klein-Gorden equation can be relaxed.
 Consider a general Lagrangian of scalar field $L=-\frac12[g^{\mu\nu}\partial_\mu\Psi\partial_\nu\Psi+m^2\Psi^2+W(\{X_i\},R_{\mu\nu\sigma\tau},g_{\mu\nu},\Psi)]$.
 Here the potential $W$ of scalar field may depend on curvature tensor $R_{\mu\nu\sigma\tau}$, bulk metric $g_{\mu\nu}$ and some others bulk matters fields $\{X_i\}$.
 To have a well-defined linear-response theory, $W$ is required to satisfy $\partial W/\partial\Psi|_{\Psi=0}=0$.
 In this case, the linear-response theory in holography is given by tuning on an infinitesimal scalar source and Eq.~\eqref{eqforscalar1} becomes

 with

-In such a case, we can use three such operators of different $m^2$ to reconstruct the metric components and potential $\tilde{V}$.
+In such a case, we can use two such operators of different $m^2$ to reconstruct the metric components once the function $W$ is known.
 Though the Theorem~\ref{scalarthm1} and above discussion focused on real scalar field and planar symmetric case, the generalizations to other kinds of operators and spherical/hyperbolic symmetric case are straightforward.

 From the above discussions, one can realize that the boundary 2-point correlation functions of fields that only couple with gravity are not independent.
+We can use only of few of them to reconstruct the bulk metric and all the others will be determined by bulk metric.
 In addition, the entanglement entropy of large-$c$ limit in holography is completely determined by bulk metric~\cite{Ryu:2006bv,Nishioka:2009un}, so it can also be determined by the boundary 2-point correlation functions.
-These seem to uncover that there may be a deep underlying unknown structure hidden in the holography, which is worth of being understood further.
 On the other hand, one can use different operators to probe the material.
 To have a holographic dual for this material, the metrics reconstructed from these different correlation functions must be the same.
 The result in this paper then not only proposes an explicit method to build a holographic spacetime for a material that has holographic dual but also provides a powerful approach to check if a material has holographic dual.
+In addition, we notice that Refs.~\cite{Harlow:2018fse,Goldar:2024crc} suggests that recovering the entire bulk operator of a free scalar field (see the Eq.
+(3.10) of Ref.~\cite{Harlow:2018fse}) requires the following 3 points: (1) dynamics of probe field, i.e. the action of free scalar field, (2) the bulk metric so that it can obtain the bulk smearing function $K$, and (3) boundary data of dual scalar theory.
+Our work reduces this requirement because we found that the bulk metric can be recovered from the boundary data at least for free scalar field.
+The reconstruction proposed here requires that the dynamics of probe field is known.
+It needs to note that the probe field can be chosen by experimenters and we can choose the known probe fields.
+In addition, it not very hard to realize that above method can be generalized into fermion fields, vector fields, $p-$form fields or other complicated fields.